JakeOrona/RandEmailAlias/README.md

-# RandEmailAlias_v3.0-beta
+# RandEmailAlias_v3.1-beta

 Generate an email with random first and last name alias.
 Also create random email using a base alias.
 Generate 10 emails using the base alias.
 Override random alias with a timestamp or company name.
 Load and save alias history as a .csv file.
+Save default input values.

 Windows app no longer runs via system tool bar.
 This function was dropped for code refactor, it will return in a future release.

-## v3.0-beta New Features:
+## v3.1-beta New Features:
 Alias Customization: Added Alias options to adjust alias output
-- 'Timestamp Alias' will generate an email with a timestamp alias
+- 'Timestamp Alias' will generate an email with a timestamp alias.
+WILL OVERRIDE COMPANY ALIAS.
 - 'Company Alias' will generate an email with a company name alilas
 - Default generation will output first and last name alias

-Info Button: Added button to display general info about the app.
+Info Button: Added button to display general info about the app and save default input.
+- Save default aliases in info window.
+App will load defaults so user does not need to edit inputs on each startup.
+- Save current base email and alias as defaults for app launch.
+File saved to desktop.

 Minor UI and Bug Fixes